splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-advanced-config.rst

     gateway:
       enabled: true

-Using this configuration, auto instrumentation automatically sends data to a running gateway endpoint.
+Using this configuration, automatic discovery automatically sends data to a running gateway endpoint.

 Additional settings
 ===================================